thomaspinckney3/cs4501/Project0.md

 This project is set up to introduce to you a technology called Docker.
 Docker will be used throughout the semester and we hope this project will familiarize you with the technology.
-If you intend to take this course, we encourage you to finish (at least look at it) before the school starts.
+If you intend to take this course, we encourage you to finish (at least look at it) before the semester starts.
 This will be helpful for you in terms of the first project where we do some more complicated stuff with Docker.

 Docker First Encounter
 ----------------------
 Docker is a system for managing Linux containers.
-You can read more about them elsewhere(like here http://www.docker.com/what-docker), but containers are like a virtual machine but lighter weight(they share the kernel and memory).
+You can read more about them elsewhere(like here http://www.docker.com/what-docker), but containers are like a virtual machine but lighter weight(all containers share the same kernel).
 You can define what kind of environment you need, install apps, and then easily clone/start as many instances of that container as you like -- on your dev machine or on public hosting providers like Amazon AWS.

 You will start to appreciate the beauty of Docker/containers and the idea of Infrastructure as Software more and more as we progress in the semester.
 For now, you can think of Docker as a solution to managing environment that you software runs in.
-Docker encapsulates the installed apps(like the specific version of Django), files(the code you wrote for you web app), and Database setup etc so that you can you can esily replicate your software along with its environment on any machine.
+Docker encapsulates the installed apps(like the specific version of Django), files(the code you wrote for you web app), and database setup etc so that you can you can esily replicate your software along with its environment on any machine.
 You can think of Docker as a physical machines but configured in the form of software.
 With containers, forget about the pain of environment setup.
 If the code works on my machine, it works on yours too.

-In this preliminary project, you will install Docker and make sure it works.That's it.
+In this preliminary project, you will install Docker and make sure it works.
+That's it.
 However it is important that you actually do the project.

 Install Docker
 --------------
 ### Linux User
-Docker is supported natively on Linux, so good new if you are using some version of Linux like Ubuntu or Debian.
+Docker is only supported on Linux, so good news if you are using some version of Linux like Ubuntu or Debian.
 Using a native Linux machine will save you so much trouble in terms of networking, memory issue and GUI interface etc throughout the semester.
 If you don't have a Linux machine, I (Ian Zheng) strongly suggest you installing Linux on your machine to dual boot with you Mac or Window OS.
 - The installation for Linux is easy.
 Just follow the instructions@ https://docs.docker.com/installation/ubuntulinux/